 To date, we have not generated any product revenue.
 We do not expect to receive any revenues from any product candidates that we develop until we obtain regulatory approval and commercialize our products or enter into collaborative agreements with third parties.
-In May 2011, we received a grant award of \$5.6 million from the USAMRMC for the development of ARX-04, a Sufentanil NanoTab for the treatment of acute pain.
-Reimbursement of related research and development expenses will be recorded as revenue as incurred over the duration of the grant.
-To date, we have recognized \$40,000 as revenue associated with the grant.
+In May 2011, we received a grant award of \$5.6 million from the USAMRMC for the development of ARX-04, a Sufentanil NanoTab for the treatment of moderate-to-severe acute pain.
+Revenue related to this grant award is recognized as the related research and development expenses are incurred.
+To date, we have recognized \$448,000 as revenue associated with the grant.